 Leadership, Education, and Athletics in Partnership (LEAP) develops the strengths and talents of young leaders who create and implement year-round, community- and school-based programming designed to achieve positive academic and social outcomes for children living in high poverty urban neighborhoods.
 LEAP develops multiple tiers of academic and social enrichment for young people between the ages of 7 and 24, preparing them to be community leaders with power and purpose.

-Placement 2: LEAP submits over 50 grants per year to a wide variety of foundations and funding sources.
-The Fellow will assist LEAP’s grant writer in all aspects of its grant writing process, including conducting grants research, gathering data for grants, writing grants and reports, and tracking grants.
+LEAP submits over 50 grants per year to a wide variety of foundations and funding sources.
+The Fellow will assist the grant writer in all aspects of LEAP’s grant writing process, including doing grants research, gathering data for grants, writing grants and reports, and tracking grants.